seanpmaxwell/Typescript-Best-Practices/README.md

   - Many unnecessary **constructor calls** to support dynamic behavior, or a large number of `public static` modifiers.
   - IO-data should just be 'acted upon' not do things.
   - Use **module-objects** for handling IO-data.
-- **Tip:** When writing classes, prefer factory functions `create`, `of`, `from` over constructors as they'll give you more flexibility (see [User.model.ts](./User.model.ts)).
+- **Tip 1:** When writing classes, keep constructors private and prefer factory-functions `create`, `of`, `from` over constructors as they'll give you more flexibility.
 - **Tip 2:** Keep your class definitions clean.
 That is, if you have some large helper function which does not directly modify anything in the internal state (it just receives a state value and returns a different value) then place it in a function-declaration outside the class.
-Use class definitions for what only classes were meant for, bindind together an internal state and functions.
+Use class definitions to do what classes were meant for, binding together an internal state with functions.

 > You can see a more thorough list of design rules [here](Design-Rules.md).